 Signal system loops collect real-time data along signalized corridors to provide the TMC with current traffic volumes.
 The information collected provides the TMC and signal controller unit with current traffic volumes along the corridor and can be used to determine signal-timings.

-Microwave Detection (Wavetronix) detect vehicles by lane, provides real-time traffic volume, speed and delay to the TMC, and classifies vehicles by length.
+Microwave Detection (Wavetronix) detects vehicles by lane, provides real-time traffic volume, speed and delay to the TMC, and classifies vehicles by length.
 Each detector is positioned adjacent to the road, non-intrusive to traffic.
 Changes in real-time data indicate to TMC technicians of lane blockages and roadway issues.

 Detectors are spaced methodically to allow for the accurate calculation of travel time and delay.
 Vehicle length measurements are correlated to the FHWA vehicle classification system.